Awale-Abdi/Anthromadness_ANA_post/README.md

 - 6_PCA_Dendro.txt → Needed for the Dendrogram
 - 7_MENA_ANA_proportions.csv → Needed for generating the MENA ANA admixture chart

 You must have all these files present in your working directory for the R scripts to run without errors.
-They are loaded via relative paths, so as long as they are in the correct location, everything should work fine.
+They are loaded via relative paths, so as long as they are in your working directory, everything should work fine.

 ### **3. Run the R Scripts**
 Make sure you have R installed and the required packages.
 Download the datasets into your working directory then open RStudio and execute the scripts: